Rising Above Chaotic Likelihoods: Importance Sampling via Pseudo-orbit Data Assimilation

 \subsection{Methodology}

-To locate high likelihood states, simply sampling in state space is inefficient.
-As the dimension of the system increases, this inefficiency makes the task computationally impractical.
-Importance sampling\footnote{In high-dimensional space the sampler targets the relevant low-dimensional trajectory manifold which is more efficient than sampling a hypersphere.
-Even in the one dimensional Logistic Map this approach succeeds by using PDA to sample the trajectory manifold in the n-dimensional sequence space.} (IS) locates high likelihood states in the trajectory manifold by adopting the Pseudo-orbit Data Assimilation approach~\cite{Judd2001,DuPDA}.
-PDA takes advantage of the known dynamics in a higher dimensional sequence space.
+{Uniform sampling in state space is not an efficient approach to locating high likelihood states.} As the dimension of the system increases, the task {becomes even more} computationally impractical.
+PDA importance sampler\footnote{In high-dimensional space the sampler targets the relevant lower-dimensional trajectory manifold which is more efficient than sampling a hypersphere suggested by one observation.
+Even in the one{-}dimensional Logistic Map this approach succeeds by using PDA to sample the trajectory manifold in the n-dimensional sequence space.} locates high likelihood states in the trajectory manifold by adopting the Pseudo-orbit Data Assimilation approach~\cite{Judd2001,DuPDA}.
+PDA takes advantage of {the fact that solutions consistent with the known dynamics will lie along a lower dimensional manifold in the higher dimensional sequence space}.
 A brief introduction of the PDA approach is given in the following paragraph (see~\cite{Judd2001,DuPDA} for additional details).